Gang Hua: Biography

-Gang Hua is the Vice President and Chief Scientist of Wormpex AI Research.
-His research focuses on computer vision, pattern recognition, machine learning, robotics, towards general Artificial Intelligence, with primary applications in cloud and edge intelligence, and currently with a focus on new retail intelligence.
+Gang Hua is a Director of Applied Science at Amazon (company), leading efforts in building the best personalized, proactive, autonomous and multi-modal conversation agent for Alexa+, which can fulfill end-to-end tasks on customers' behalf.
+His research focuses on agentic and embodied AI, deep learning, computer vision, pattern recognition, machine learning, recommendation, and robotics, towards general Artificial Intelligence, with primary applications in cloud and edge intelligence, and with a current focus on agentic systems.

-Before that, he served in various roles at Microsoft (2015–18) as the science/technical adviser to the CVP of the Computer Vision Group, director of Computer Vision Science Team in Redmond and Taipei ATL, and principal researcher/research manager at Microsoft Research.
+Before that, he was the Vice President of the Multimodal Experiences Research Lab at Dolby Laboratories, leading efforts on building enabling technologies and systems to support next generation media experiences that are natively multi-modal, personalized, immersive, and interactive.
+He was the Chief Technology Officer of Convenience Bee, and Chief Scientist and Managing Director of its research branch, Wormpex AI Research.
+He also served in various roles at Microsoft (2015–18) as the science/technical adviser to the CVP of the Computer Vision Group, director of Computer Vision Science Team in Redmond and Taipei ATL, and principal researcher/research manager at Microsoft Research.
 He was an associate professor in Computer Science at Stevens Institute of Technology (2011–15).
 During 2014-15, he took an on leave and worked at Amazon (company) on the Amazon-Go project.
 He was an visiting researcher (2011–14) and a research staff member (2010–11) at IBM Thomas J. Watson Research Center, a senior researcher (2009–10) at Nokia Research Center Hollywood, and a scientist (2006–09) at Microsoft Live Labs.

 He received his Ph.D. degree in Electrical Engineering and Computer Engineering from Northwestern University in 2006.
 He received his M.S. degree in Pattern Recognition and Intelligent System in 2002 and B.S. degree in Control Engineering and Science in 1999, both from Xi'an Jiaotong University.
 In 1994, he was selected to the Special Class for Gifted Young in Xi'an Jiaotong University.